JvanKatwijk/qt-dab/README.md

 before being able to select the service in that channel.

 The effect of clicking into the right hand column the services list depends on the viewmode.
-In the **ensembleview ** mode, clicking in the right column indicates **adding** the service to or removing it from the favorites.
-In the favorites column it just means removing the element from the favorites.
+In the *ensembleview* mode, clicking in the right column indicates **adding** the service to or **removing** it from the favorites.
+In the *favoritesview mode* it just means *removing* the element from the favorites.

 ![6.1](/technical-widget.png)